Toyota’s certified pre-owned program explained

 - Substitute transportation reimbursements, covering up to $50 per day for up to five days, if you need a rental car while your Toyota is undergoing warranty repairs

-- 24/7 roadside assistance for the duration of your CPO powertrain warranty (seven years/100,000 miles from new), including towing, flat tire changes, dead battery jump-starts, lockout service and emergency fuel delivery
+- 24/7 roadside assistance for the duration of your CPO powertrain warranty (7 years/100,000 miles from new), including towing, flat tire changes, dead battery jump-starts, lockout service and emergency fuel delivery

-(One interesting detail is that Toyota will tow your CPO vehicle to the nearest dealer after a breakdown or a collision.
-Most warranties only tow for breakdowns.)
+Toyota will also tow your CPO vehicle to the nearest dealer after a breakdown or collision.
+Most warranties only tow for breakdowns.

 Between the $0 deductible, generous reimbursements and lengthy roadside assistance, Toyota’s CPO benefits are well above average.